pokemon-speedrunning/speedrun-routes/docs/gen-2/gold-silver/main-glitchless/README.md

 	> If you get hit by Thunder, Full restore until it misses

 	> If hit by Thunder after last X Attack, wait to Full Restore until Snorlax

+	> Can Return+Stength Blastoise and Return x2 Charizard if worried about getting burned and missing the range